YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZONLNRLBK increments every time a process detects a concurrent MUPIP JOURNAL -ONLINE -ROLLBACK.

-YottaDB/GT.M initializes $ZONLNRLBK to zero (0) at process startup.
-YottaDB/GT.M does not permit the SET or NEW commands to modify $ZONLNRLBK.
+YottaDB initializes $ZONLNRLBK to zero (0) at process startup.
+YottaDB does not permit the SET or NEW commands to modify $ZONLNRLBK.

-For more information on online rollback, refer to the -ONLINE qualifier of -ROLLBACK in the Administration and Operations Guide.
+For more information on online rollback, refer to the -ONLINE qualifier of -ROLLBACK in the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/index.html>`_.

 -------------------
 $ZPATNUMERIC
 -------------------

-$ZPATN[UMERIC] is a read-only intrinsic special variable that determines how YottaDB/GT.M interprets the patcode "N" used in the pattern match operator.
+$ZPATN[UMERIC] is a read-only intrinsic special variable that determines how YottaDB interprets the patcode "N" used in the pattern match operator.

 With $ZPATNUMERIC="UTF-8", the patcode "N" matches any numeric character as defined by UTF-8 encoding.
-With $ZPATNUMERIC="M", YottaDB/GT.M restricts the patcode "N" to match only ASCII digits 0-9 (that is, ASCII 48-57).
+With $ZPATNUMERIC="M", YottaDB restricts the patcode "N" to match only ASCII digits 0-9 (that is, ASCII 48-57).
 When a process starts in UTF-8 mode, intrinsic special variable $ZPATNUMERIC takes its value from the environment variable gtm_patnumeric.
-YottaDB/GT.M initializes the intrinsic special variable $ZPATNUMERIC to "UTF-8" if the environment variable gtm_patnumeric is defined to "UTF-8".
-If the environment variable gtm_patnumeric is not defined or set to a value other than "UTF-8", YottaDB/GT.M initializes $ZPATNUMERIC to "M".
+YottaDB initializes the intrinsic special variable $ZPATNUMERIC to "UTF-8" if the environment variable gtm_patnumeric is defined to "UTF-8".
+If the environment variable gtm_patnumeric is not defined or set to a value other than "UTF-8", YottaDB initializes $ZPATNUMERIC to "M".

-YottaDB/GT.M populates $ZPATNUMERIC at process initialization from the environment variable gtm_patnumeric and does not allow the process to change the value.
+YottaDB populates $ZPATNUMERIC at process initialization from the environment variable gtm_patnumeric and does not allow the process to change the value.

 .. note::
-   YottaDB/GT.M performs operations on literals at compile time and the pattern codes settings may have an impact on such operations.
+   YottaDB performs operations on literals at compile time and the pattern codes settings may have an impact on such operations.
 Therefore, always compile with the same pattern code settings as those used at runtime.

-For characters in Unicode, YottaDB/GT.M assigns patcodes based on the default classification of the Unicode character set by the ICU library with three adjustments:
+For characters in Unicode, YottaDB assigns patcodes based on the default classification of the Unicode character set by the ICU library with three adjustments:

 * If $ZPATNUMERIC is not "UTF-8", non-ASCII decimal digits are classified as A.
 * Non-decimal numerics (Nl and No) are classified as A.